jjdestef3/Getting-Cleaning-Data-Project/CodeBook.md

 ## Description of Transformation and Cleaning
 The following process was used in the documented order.
 This process was implemented in an R script called run_analysis.R.
+For a detailed coding description refer to the documentation in the run_analysis.R script.
 This script performs the following:

 1. Merges the training and the test sets to create one data set.
   * Data sets for training and testing were combined based on the provided files.